MichaelJmad/RaspberryPi-Scripts/Syncgt/readme-install.txt

 Syncgt
-is used to sync the raspberry pi clock with google GMT time if for whatever reason NTP "Network Time Protocol" is unavailable
+Is used to sync the raspberry pi clock with google GMT time if for whatever reason NTP "Network Time Protocol" is unavailable

 To install and run at startup you will need 3 files